kingharrison/rules.rockdafloor/README.md

 ## Beginner

+Battle Rounds Up To 20 Seconds

-Top Rocks - All Top Rocks must have the hips and shoulders facing the same direction during the movement.
+* Top Rocks: All Top Rocks must have the hips and shoulders facing the same direction during the movement.
 Recognition is limited to variations of steps and entrances.
-Transitions - All transitions must remain in contact with the ground.
+* Transitions: All transitions must remain in contact with the ground.
-Footwork - Can be performed flat handed.
+* Footwork: Can be performed flat handed.
-Power Move - Should maintain contact with the ground
+* Power Move: Should maintain contact with the ground
-* May rotate continuously on parts of the torso
+	- May rotate continuously on parts of the torso
-* May alternate between 4 points of contact with the ground Freeze - If inverted must have 3 points of contact with the ground, max 2 stacks Acro - Must retain physical contact with the surface at all times with no spring motion allowed Cypher Compulsory Round -
+	- May alternate between 4 points of contact with the ground
+* Freeze: If inverted must have 3 points of contact with the ground, max 2 stacks
+* Acro: Must retain physical contact with the surface at all times with no spring motion allowed

+### Cypher Compulsory Round

+The Intro and Beginner levels have a compulsory routine for when they do their cypher pre-lims.
+This routine will be completed within the cypher pre-lims, and following the completion the dancer may choose to do any other moves they choose.

-Beginner Compulsory routine DEMO
+Intro / Beginner Compulsory Routine [DEMO VIDEO](https://www.youtube.com/watch?v=wqQAVLUL_ZE)
 1. Top Rocks - 1 eight each of 2 different types of toprocks.
 2. Transition - Corkscrew
 3. Footwork - Four shootouts